5 Steps On how to setup your Facebook page for perfection

 A simple image of your logo or brand is a great idea for a profile picture.

-Profile Picture – This picture will be the main visual representative of your company, showing up on your page as well as every time you publish something on your news feed, or even leave a comment.
+Profile Picture – This picture will be the main visual representation of your company, showing up on your page as well as every time you publish something on your news feed, or even leave a comment.
 Choose a picture that is evenly square, no less than 180×180 pixels.
-Facebook has set up a handy page with all of the dimensions and information you’ll need for this step here on how to setup your Facebook page for pictures.
+Facebook has set up a handy page with all of the dimensions and information you’ll need for this step here on how to set up your Facebook page for pictures.

 Cover Photo – Getting the cover photo right can be tricky since you’ll want it to look good on both mobile and PC.
 It’s simple enough that most people can manage to set up a decent cover without hiring a professional, but remember that it’s okay to do so!
 There are many examples and templates available through a quick Google search.
 You’ll want a bright, high-rez image that works well with your profile picture.